 - For foreign flights try going old school and use a travel agent.
 Travel agents are also competitive with anything you can find online.
 However, this may not be applicable for domestic flights.

-- You may look for foreign flights on the internet and generally get the greatest bargains on Skyscanner.
-You may also give travel agents a call to see if they can beat the price.
+- You may look for foreign flights on the internet and generally get the greatest bargains on Sky scanner.
+You could also contact travel agents to see if they can match the pricing.
 Flight Centre is excellent at this, and you can then have your tickets and itinerary printed for you, ensuring that nothing is left to chance.

 20. Check the website of the arriving airport to check which airlines fly in.
 This is a great approach to find airlines that aren’t listed in the major search engines.
 Try going to their website directly and looking for good discounts.
 This process might take some of your time, so learn to accustom yourself to this method.
 This method is particularly effective in less-frequented airports.